vmware-labs/webassembly-language-runtimes/libs/README.md

 # For contributors

-If you want to contribute by porting a library, or suggesting an improvement to how this is done, feel free to drop a not on the [Libs roadmap](https://github.com/vmware-labs/webassembly-language-runtimes/issues/78) issue.
+If you want to contribute by porting a library, or suggesting an improvement to how this is done, feel free to drop a note on the [Libs roadmap](https://github.com/vmware-labs/webassembly-language-runtimes/issues/78) issue.

 We will expand this section with more information about the build scripts, as needed.